angular/angular-seed/README.md

 This script will start the Karma test runner to execute the unit tests.
 Moreover, Karma will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
-This is the recommended strategy; if you unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.
+This is the recommended strategy; if your unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.

 You can also ask Karma to do a single run of the tests and then exit.
 This is useful if you want to